 So, when can police search your car?
 Generally, under the following circumstances:

-- You have given the officer consent
+- You have given the officer consent;

-- The officer has probable cause to believe there is evidence of a crime in your vehicle
+- The officer has probable cause to believe there is evidence of a crime in your vehicle;

-- You have been arrested and the search is related to that arrest (such as a search for illegal drugs)
+- You have been arrested and the search is related to that arrest (such as a search for illegal drugs).

 Automobiles may be stopped if an officer possesses a reasonable and articulable suspicion that the motorist has violated a traffic law.
-If the reason for the stop is a minor traffic offense like speeding, the officer likely isn’t permitted to search your car without more reason.
-However, if police arrest for conduct arising out of a traffic stop, a search of your vehicle incident to arrest will usually be allowed.
+If the reason for the stop is a minor traffic offense like speeding, the officer likely wouldn't be permitted to search your car without more reason.
+However, if police arrest you for conduct arising out of a traffic stop, a search of your vehicle incident to arrest will usually be allowed.

 Police Can Search Impounded Cars Without a Warrant